Betta Fish

 Why Are They Called Fighting Fish?

 In the mid to late 1800’s the King of Thailand took an interest in the betta after native workers were observed collecting them in rice paddies.
 These locals began breeding them specifically for fighting.
-The King became so engrossed in the sport of betta fish fighting that he later sanctioned regular events and kept his own betta victors in his quarters.
+The King became so engrossed in the sport of betta fish fighting that he later sanctioned regular events and kept his betta victors in his quarters.

 Locals in Thailand began referring to the betta as Pla Kad, or “fighting fish” because of their territorial aggression.
 That genetic aggression still largely exists today and has not been bred out.